tlverse/tlverse-handbook/index.md

 ### Nima Hejazi {-}

-[Nima Hejazi](https://nimahejazi.org) is Assistant Professor of Biostatistics at the [Harvard T.H.
+[Nima Hejazi](https://nimahejazi.org) is an Assistant Professor of Biostatistics at the [Harvard T.H.
 Chan School of Public Health](https://www.hsph.harvard.edu/biostatistics/).
-He obtained his PhD in Biostatistics at UC Berkeley working with Mark van der Laan and Alan Hubbard, and held an NSF Mathematical Sciences Postdoctoral Research Fellowship afterwards.
-Nima's research interests blend causal inference, machine learning, non/semi-parametric inference, and computational statistics; areas of recent emphasis have included nonparametric causal mediation analysis, efficient estimation under biased sampling designs, and sieve estimation with machine learning.
-His methodological work is motivated principally by scientific collaborations in clinical trials, infectious disease epidemiology, and computational biology.
-Nima is also passionate about statistical computing and open source software design for statistical data science.
+He obtained his PhD in Biostatistics at UC Berkeley, working with Mark van der Laan and Alan Hubbard, and held an NSF Mathematical Sciences Postdoctoral Research Fellowship afterwards.
+Nima's research interests blend causal inference, machine learning, non- and semi-parametric inference, and computational statistics, with areas of recent emphasis having included causal mediation analysis; efficient estimation under biased, outcome-dependent sampling designs; and sieve estimation for causal machine learning.
+His methodological work is motivated principally by scientific collaborations in clinical trials and observational studies of infectious diseases, in infectious disease epidemiology, and in computational biology.
+Nima is also passionate about high-performance statistical computing and open source software design for applied statistics and statistical data science.

 ### Ivana Malenica {-}